computationalabstraction/Saman/README.md

 ```

 #### `saman.uDiff(obj1: Object, obj2: Object) -> Object`
-This function recursively checks and reports every updated property in `obj2` w.r.t.`obj1` and returns an object which contains all the updated created props.
+This function recursively checks and reports every updated property in `obj2` w.r.t.`obj1` and returns an object which contains all the updated props.

 ```javascript
 const { uDiff } = require("saman");